Cost-Saving Magic: Stock Footage for Nonprofit Storytelling

 Environmental Initiative Awards

-We typically craft 5-7 stories annually for the Environmental Initiative Awards.
-We produce these stories between March and the start of May.
-That's roughly 1.5 months to develop the stories, film them, and edit 5-7 stories. 🤯 To put this in perspective, one of our typical brand films takes 60-90 days.
-This includes pre-interviews, filming the interview, filming scenes and b roll footage, and editing and polishing the story.
+We typically craft 5-7 stories annually for the Environmental Initiative Awards producing these stories between March and the start of May.
+That's roughly 1.5 months to develop, film, and edit 5-7 stories. 🤯To put this in perspective, one of our typical brand films takes 60-90 days, including pre-interviews, filming the interview, filming scenes and B-roll footage, and editing and polishing the story.

 BairStories

 For our own evergreen stories, we used stock footage.
-We filmed all the readouts of scrips at one location.
-Then we sourced clips to enhance our stories visually.
+We filmed all the script readouts at one location and then sourced clips to enhance our stories visually.
 Due to our story type, the mismatch of stock footage worked in our favor as a montage.

-With this knowledge, you can confidently explore stock sites and make informed decisions that align with your nonprofit's goals and budget.
+In conclusion, you can confidently explore stock sites and make informed decisions that align with your company goals and budget.
+By strategically incorporating stock footage, your environmental organization can tell powerful stories without breaking the bank.

-Check out our article on creating videos with limited budgets for more cost-saving tips.
+For more cost-saving tips, check out our article on creating videos with limited budgets.

 Tagged: Stock Footage